anbrjohn/Misc/README.md

 ![My image](https://github.com/anbrjohn/Misc/blob/master/votingresults.png)

 The plot above shows the percentage of votes in a county for the Republicans (red) vs. Democrats (blue).
-A polynomial regression line is fit to the data to highlight the general patter; namely, that for an average US county, two-thirds of the votes go to the GOP for cities of populations up to 100,000.
+A polynomial regression line is fit to the data to highlight the general pattern; namely, that for an average US county, roughly two-thirds of the votes go to the GOP for cities of populations up to 100,000.
 However, after around 1,000,000 people, they tend to rapidly become Democrat-majority.
 However, the graph clearly shows some outliers.
 Below are the top-20 most unexpected counties for each party.

 **Top 20 unexpectedly pro-GOP counties:**